10 tools your agency needs to get started with content marketing

-Best Features: With SocialPilot you can schedule up to 500 posts in bulk with bulk scheduling (with image).
+The Best Feature: With SocialPilot you can schedule up to 500 posts in bulk with bulk scheduling (with image).
 Visualize your whole content strategy with a social media calendar.
 Analyze your social media accounts with in-depth social media analytics and reporting.
 Boost your Facebook post reach with Facebook Ads.

 Pricing: Pricing starts at $25/month (billed annually) which allows you to connect 25 social media accounts, publish 200 posts per day, and discover curated content.
 Try SocialPilot now with a free 14-day trial.

 MediaToolkit is a media monitoring tool that lets you pick up on your brand mentions in real time, allowing you to make conclusions, prevent crises and get inspiration.
 Besides being notified if someone is talking about your brand on Twitter, it will also tell you what your customers are saying about you and your content across all of the major social media platforms.
 You can use the mentions you find to improve your content, as well as get information on what your ideal target audience wants to read and consume.